abhiTronix/vidgear/docs/gears/netgear/usage.md

 Open a terminal on Client System _(where you want to display the input frames received from the Server)_ and execute the following python code:

-!!! info "Note down the IP-address of this system(required at Server's end) by executing the command: `hostname -I` and also replace it in the following code."
+!!! info "Note down the local IP-address of this system(required at all Server's end) and also replace it in the following code.
+You can follow [this FAQ](../../../help/netgear_faqs/#how-to-find-local-ip-address-on-different-os-platforms) for this purpose."

 !!! tip "You can terminate client anytime by pressing ++ctrl+"C"++ on your keyboard!"